 The Pro-test Lab has performed the function of a recording device, and gradually built up an identity and a scenario for both space and archive.
 Referring to the early model of the Lumière brothers’ camera, which had a twofold function (to shoot film and to project it), this recording device has generated actions and registered diverse forms of protest.
 It captured the protest, which accumulated, matured, and yet remained unidentified, unvoiced, ever in search of a format and a way of becoming vocal.
-It has developed into a rallying point that extends artistic claims into civic disobedience.
+It has developed into a rallying point that extends artistic claims into civil disobedience.

 Artistic practice ought to reflect change, let’s say.
 Although the question is, once more, how does it contribute to change, in fact?
 Is it possible to construct a work that wouldn’t just analyse or reflect change but actually generate it?
 How does one organise the capacity to provoke it?